Skip to content

 finance_tools = YahooFinanceToolSpec().to_tool_list()

-response = agent.chat("What is the current price of NVDA?")
+user_msg="What's the current stock price of NVIDIA?"

 print(response)

-The current price of NVDA (NVIDIA Corporation) is $135.58.
+The current stock price of NVIDIA Corporation (NVDA) is $128.41.

 As always, you can check the repo to see this code all in one place.